GAM-team/GAM/docs/Users-Drive-Ownership.md

 Specify order of file processing.
 * `(orderby <DriveOrderByFieldName> [ascending|descending])*`

-These options handle special cases where you want to prevent ownership from being transferred for selected files.
+These options handle special cases where you want to prevent ownership from being transferred for selected files/folders.
-* `skipids <DriveFileEntity>` - Do not transfer ownership for files with the specified IDs.
+* `skipids <DriveFileEntity>` - Do not transfer ownership for files/folders with the specified IDs.
-* `skipusers <UserTypeEntity>` - Do not transfer ownership for files owned by the specified users.
+* `skipusers <UserTypeEntity>` - Do not transfer ownership for files/folders owned by the specified users.

 By default, only files owned by users in the same domain as the claiming user have their ownership transferred.
 * `subdomains <DomainNameEntity>` - Transfer ownership for files in the selected sub-domains.